 The primary goal of the theatre arts experience is to develop creative thinkers, confident and communicative speakers, and knowledgeable, compassionate, and tolerant individuals.
 To that end, the School provides students at every grade level the opportunity to participate in theatre arts classes and extracurricular productions.

-The goal of the theatre program in grades four through eight is to build self-assured, well-rounded actors and speakers.
+The goal of the theatre program in Grades 4 - 8 is to build self-assured, well-rounded actors and speakers.
 In class, students engage in activities designed to encourage creative expression and physical awareness, both individually and within an ensemble.
 During their theatre arts experience at this level young actors engage with a diverse range of repertoire that might include international folktales or Shakespeare.
-In addition to an in-depth curriculum, students may audition for grade-specific after-school plays in the fall, winter and spring.
+In addition to an in-depth curriculum, students may audition for grade-specific after-school plays in Grades 6 - 8.

-Upper School students may audition for extracurricular productions, including a fall Upper School play, a winter musical, and a spring student-directed play as part of a Capstone Thesis project.
+Upper School students have the opportunity to register for two theatre arts courses, as well as Intensive Courses, as offered, audition for extracurricular productions, including a fall play and winter musical, and spring student-directed play as part of a Capstone Thesis project.